Kong/docs.konghq.com/app/mesh/1.5.x/features/rbac.md

 ## Default

+{{site.mesh_product_name}} creates an `admin` AccessRole that allows every action.

+In a standalone deployment, the `default` AccessRoleBinding assigns this role to every authenticated and unauthenticated user.

-{{site.mesh_product_name}} creates `admin` AccessRole that allows every action and `default` AccessRoleBinding that assigns this role to every authenticated and unauthenticated user.
+In a multizone deployment, the `default` AccessRoleBinding on the global control plane assigns this role to every authenticated and unauthenticated user.
+However, on the zone control plane, the `default` AccessRoleBinding is restricted to the `admin` AccessRole only.

 {% navtabs %}
 {% navtab Universal %}